A to Z of ideas for city breaks

 W – Wellington

 New Zealand’s capital and hometown of Peter Jackson (director and producer of the Lord of the Rings and the Hobbit films) is a hub of beauty.
-Visit Zealandia wildlife sanctuary to get close to some rare animals, spend a day looking round Te papa museum which is spread over 6 floors and gives an amazing insight into New Zealand’s culture and take the antique cable car up to Mount Victoria to take in the scenery.
+Visit Zealandia wildlife sanctuary to get close to some rare animals, spend a day looking round the 6 floors of the Te papa museum, which gives an amazing insight into New Zealand’s culture and take the antique cable car up to Mount Victoria to take in the scenery.

 X – Xiamen